vernette/censorcheck/README.md

   -f, --file         Read domains from specified file instead of using built-in lists -6, --ipv6         Use IPv6 (default: IPv4)
-  -p, --proxy        Use SOCKS5 proxy (format: host:port)
+  -p, --proxy        Use SOCKS5 proxy (format: host:port) -d, --domain       Specify a single domain to check

 Examples:
   censorcheck.sh                               # Check all predefined domains with default settings